 Charted below is the baby name popularity of Tiffany for girls.
 Tiffany was first listed in 1960-1969 and reached its apex rank of #11 in the U.S. in the 1980s, and is at #441 presently.
 (2014 Birth Statistics)

-Tiffani and Tiffanie are the prominent variation forms of Tiffany (#441 2 years ago) ranked in the Top 1000.
-These relations of Tiffany were at the top of their popularity during 1980-1989 (average #333) and are now much less conventional (#813, ▼72.1%).
-Tiffany is more widely used than the rest, and Tiffanie has become less contemporary.
-Below is a charted comparison of the popularity of Tiffany and corresponding names.
-(2014 Birth Statistics)
+Tiffaney, Tiffani and Tiffanie are the prominent variation forms of Tiffany (#441 from recent data) ranked in the Top 2000.
+These relations of Tiffany were at the top of their popularity during 1980-1989 (average #570) and are now much less conventional (#1610, ▼98%), with versions like Tiffany becoming less in vogue.